unixwzrd/oobabooga-macOS/macOS-Install.md

 Once you feel comfortable with your checkpoints and working venv, you can remove some of th eones you aren't using and this will pimprove Conda's performance.

 At his point, LLaMA models dhold start up just fine and you shoul dee a noticiable performance improvement.
 Put as many GPU layers as you possibly can and set the threads at a reasonable number like 8.

+## Extensions

+There are a number of extensions you can use with oobabooga textgen, but som ebreak other things with their requirements.
+At this point, here are the extensions I have had no problems with so far:

+- elevenlabs
+- silero

+    These are both for TTS, Text To Speech, one reies on ElevenLabs to generate the speech, and the other runs locally using a torch speech model.
+I'd be interested in discovering other TTS ackages available which could be hosted locally withoutr relying on th eInternet.

+- Whisper

+  This is the speech to text utility, modules or libraries from OpenAI, which I believe may be hosted locally as th emodel it uses is fairly small, though I haven't had a chance to check it out yet.

+  The issue with Whisper is that it requires some older Python packages wihch will cause NumPy to be downgraded and there you have a problem.
+Hopefully this will be sorted out soon.

 ## NOTE THIS IS INCOMPLETE- To be continued